Doc Savage (magazine): Style

 The ghost-writers each had their own style.
 Davis, like Dent, had been trained in the newspaper industry, and wrote prose that Dent did not need to revise much.
 Johnson's Land of Always-Night was heavily rewritten by Dent.
 Murray suggests that the revisions were needed because Johnson's prose was "in a rich, dense style that dwelt upon detail", unlike the action-oriented pulp prose of Dent's own work.
 Johnson learned enough from Dent's revisions that "when I tackled Fantastic Island I was able to get it more into his style, and he didn't change it much".
 However, Johnson also made continuity errors, such as changing the hair and eye color of characters, and though Dent corrected some of these, the ones that slipped through were sometimes picked up by other ghost-writers and perpetuated.
 Dent allowed Johnson to plot his own novels, rather than supplying him with plot outlines to work from; Dent did not give all his ghost-writers the same leeway.

 Donovan's Doc Savage stories began with two novels, Cold Death and Murder Melody, that reworked the plot of Land of Always-Night, but thereafter the plot ideas are thought to be Donovan's own work.
 Murray describes them as "more complex in terms of plot and gadgetry", with even more bizarre science-fictional ideas than in Dent's own week.
 Murray cites "glowing globes that evaporate humans; a solar-powered submarine gliding through a world bereft of electricity; mind control; [and] human giants" as some of Donovan's inventions.
 Donovan was also the first Doc Savage author to give Savage a female antagonist.
-Bogart, whom Dent hired in the late 1930s, was given much less freedom than Donovan: it appears that Dent gave Bogart the plots for most his novels, and revised the results himself before submitting them.
+Bogart, whom Dent hired in the late 1930s, was given much less freedom than Donovan: it appears that Dent gave Bogart the plots for most of his novels, and revised the results himself before submitting them.
 Two of Bogart's novels, The Spotted Men and The Tunnel Terror, were written independently; Murray suggests that these stories were weak enough to convince Dent to go back to plotting the novels and rewriting Bogart's drafts.

 Dent had no input into the novels written by Hathway, the last ghost-writer to be hired; Hathway worked directly for Street & Smith.
 However, it appears that Hathway took some direction from Davis; the two men were friends, and there are similarities of plot between some of their novels, and also some continuity errors that appear in work by each of them.
 Hathway's work is so similar to Davis's that Murray suggests the two men may have cowritten some of the novels credited to Davis.